pasardigitalcoid/pasardigital/site/content/products/_index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: John Paulson
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      Stock market goes up or down, and you can't adjust your portfolio based on the whims of the market, so you have to have a strategy in a position and stay true to that strategy and not pay attention to noise that could surround any particular investment.
-  - author: Philipp Trommler
+  - author: Michelle Obama
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      You have to stay in school.
+You have to.
+You have to go to college.
+You have to get your degree.
+Because that's the one thing people can't take away from you is your education.
+And it is worth the investment.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Simple ways to save money
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    Sometimes the hardest thing about saving money is just getting started.
+This step-by-step guide for how to save money can help you develop a simple and realistic strategy, so you can save for all your short- and long-term savings goals.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Jangka waktu 3 tahun, dengan pertumbuhan 20% per tahun.
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
+        - IDR 10.000.000 *Awal
+        - IDR 1.000.000 *Regular
+        - IDR 46.000.000 *Pokok
+        - IDR 66.621.895 *Hasil
       plan: Small
-      price: '50'
+      price: '1jt'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Jangka waktu 3 tahun, dengan pertumbuhan 20% per tahun.'
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - IDR 10.000.000 *Awal
+        - IDR 3.000.000 *Regular
+        - IDR 118.000.000,00 *Pokok
+        - IDR 164.197.547,04 *Hasil
-      plan: Big
+      plan: Middle
-      price: '80'
+      price: '3jt'
     - description: Want a few tiny batches from different varieties?
-Try our custom plan
+Try now
       items:
-        - Whatever you need
-        - Green or roasted beans
+        - IDR ?
+        - IDR ?
+        - IDR ?
-        - Unlimited varieties
+        - IDR ?
       plan: Custom
       price: '?'
 ---